 You have absolutely zero idea who has a key to your home.
 None.
 Zilch.
 Nada.
 The old owners-slash-tenants could have handed one out to the next door neighbor, the old maintenance man, their gardener, colleagues at work, anyone.
 So call a locksmith pronto and have them change the locks.
 If this is going to take some time, you might want to consider popping on a deadbolt, you know, just to make sure.
 You can also get this door jammer to keep until you can get the locks changed.

-I’ve moved into new houses more times than I can count.
+I’ve moved into a new house more times than I can count.
 These tips are worth taking the time to take care of.
 If you’re planning a move soon, good luck!